 Now, while this page may have given you some small relief, the best coping resource we can give you is another human being to talk with.
 If you find someone who wants to listen, and tell them how you are feeling and how you got to this point, you will have increased your coping resources by one.
 Hopefully the first person you choose won't be the last.
 There are a lot of people out there who really want to hear from you.
 It's time to start looking around for one of them.

 Link to The Trevor Project

-Being young and gay can be a lonely and isolating experience.
+Being young and LGBTQI+ can be a lonely and isolating experience.

 Often we can suffer from enormous pressure to conform to a very narrow idea of what is "normal".
-Faced with being labeled a minority, the perceived impossibility of finding a boyfriend, the difficulties of coming out, the false perceptions that gay people can't have families, that gay life is lonely, that your identity doesn't even fit with the "gay" identity, that gay people must live with AIDS, it's no wonder things feel hopeless.
+Faced with being labeled a minority, the perceived impossibility of finding a love relationship, the difficulties of coming out, the false perceptions that gay+ people can't have families, that gay+ life is lonely, that your identity doesn't even fit with the "gay"+ identity, that gay+ people must live with AIDS, it's no wonder things feel hopeless.

-That number is probably significantly higher because homophobia and shame often buries the actual reasons for suicide in studies involving teens.
-Nonetheless, at that rate, a gay teenager commits successful suicide every 5 hours and 48 minutes.
+That number is probably significantly higher because shame often buries the actual reasons for suicide in studies involving teens.
+Nonetheless, at that rate, a gay+ teenager commits successful suicide every 5 hours and 48 minutes.